-Conference Cycle « Medical Cultures »
+Conference Series « Medical Cultures »

 At the Fondation des Etats Unis, we invite you to think about medicine, the body and health in a creative, collective and interdisciplinary way.
 We receive health researchers, artists, social scientists, journalists and patients to address issues that affect everyone’s experience (being sick, understanding how the body works, thinking about political and institutional choices related to medicine).
 These questions often remain addressed in the compartmentalization of scientific, medical, psychological, political, economic disciplines… The conferences proposed within the framework of Medical Cultures thus cross medicine and arts in the hope of reaching an audience of patients and carers.